General questions about Managed Service for PostgreSQL

 - Size of the storage reserved for the database host.

 - Size of the database cluster backups.
-Backup space in the amount of the reserved storage is free of charge.
+Backup size equal to the storage size is free of charge.
 Backup storage that exceeds this size is charged at special rates.

 - Number of hours of database host operation.
 Partial hours are rounded to an integer value.
-The cost per hour of operation for each host class is given in Managed Service for PostgreSQL pricing policy.
+To find out the cost per hour of operation for each host class, see Managed Service for PostgreSQL pricing policy.

 How can I change the computing resources and storage size for a database cluster?